• Skip to primary navigation

 As explained in this guide and shown in the picture above, the LED light is located in the lower part of the front panel below the Power button and the input source switch button.

-Filed Under: Chromecast tips and tricks Tagged With: 4K, 4K version, Android TV, Bluetooth, Chromecast with Google TV, HD version, LED light, microphone, voice remote
+Filed Under: Chromecast tips and tricks Tagged With: 4K, 4K version, Android TV, Bluetooth, Chromecast with Google TV, developer options, Fast Pair, Google TV Streamer, HD version, LED light, microphone, sideload apps, SmartTube, voice remote

 Master the Voice Remote for Chromecast with Google TV

-Master the Voice Remote for Chromecast with Google TVVoice remote for Chromecast with Google TV is one of the signature features of the latest Chromecast device.
+Voice remote for Chromecast with Google TV is one of the signature features of the latest Chromecast device.
 It transforms the casting dongle into a full-featured setup box.

-You can still cast videos from any mobile device to the Chromecast with Google TV as you did with previous generations Chromecast (Chromecast, Chromecast 2nd gen/2015, and Chromecast 3rd gen/2018), or Chromecast Ultra.
+You can still cast videos from any mobile device to the Chromecast with Google TV as you did with previous generations of Chromecast (Chromecast, Chromecast 2nd gen/2015, and Chromecast 3rd gen/2018), or Chromecast Ultra.
 But the Google TV interface adds tons of new features and possibilities.
-The voice remote is an indispensable accessory to enjoy these new features.
+The voice remote is an indispensable accessory for enjoying these new features.

 This Chromecast guide explains what the voice remote for Chromecast with Google TV can do, the layout of the voice remote and the functions of each button/part, and how to control Chromecast with Google TV if you cannot find the voice remote.